 There are a lot of reasons to bring home a specific dog breed.
 But I don’t think intelligence should be a factor.
 The truth is, all dogs – pure or mixed – are capable of providing you with everything you need in a dog.

-Unless you need a dog breed for a specific specialized task, every dog breed is capable of thriving as a pet, companion and friend.
-These specialized skills can be hunting, herding, searching, police work or retrieving.
-And in that case, there are breeds that excel at those.
+Unless you need a dog breed for a specialized task, every dog breed is capable of thriving as a pet, companion and friend.

-However, most dog owners should be looking for dog breeds based on temperament and personality.
+In my opinion, most dog owners should be looking for breeds based on temperament and personality.
 Does the Goldendoodle match your personality and needs?

 They’re comfortable lounging around with you, but also enjoy a nice stroll through the dog park.
 As social creatures, Goldendoodles are friendly with all humans and animals.
-They can literally befriend just about anyone.
+They can literally befriend anyone in a short time.

 If after all this, you still believe they’re right for you – go for it!
-Goldendoodles are extremely intelligent dogs with an attractive temperament.
 There’s a reason why they’re one of the most popular mixed dog breeds!

 Do you own a Goldendoodle?
 If you do, is your Goldendoodle smart?
 Let us know in the comments section below!